valerieoni/tictactoe/README.md

     2. As a First Time Visitor, I want to easily navigate the pages

-    3. As a First Time Visitor, I want to understand how to play
+    3. As a First Time Visitor, I want to play a simple tic tac toe game

 -   #### Returning Visitor Goals